carlosrodlop/carlosrodlop/docs/book/AWS/AWS_Solution_Architect.md

 #### EC2 Placement Groups Strategy

-Placement groups can span across AZs only, cannot span across regions

-* **Cluster** - Same AZ, Same Rack, Low latency and High Network, High Performance Computing (HPC)
-* **Spread** - Different AZ, Distinct Rack, High Availability, Critical Applications, Limited to 7 instances per AZ per placement group.
+* A way of placing EC2 Instances so that instances are spread across the underlying hardware to minimise failures.
+* Placement group names need to be unique within your account
+* Only certain instances can be launched in placement groups e.g compute optimised, CPU, memory optimised & storage optimised.
+* You can’t merge placement groups, but you can move an existing instance into a placement group.
+* There is no charge associated with creating placement groups

+* **Cluster** - Grouping instances close together within a single Availability Zone, Same Rack.
+It is used to achieve low Network latency & high throughput, High Performance Computing (HPC).
+Recommended you have the same type on instances in the cluster.
+* **Spread** - Opposite to clustered placement group.
+Instance are placed o Different AZ, Distinct Rack.
+It used for Critical Applications that requires to be seperated on each other to ensure High Availability in case of failure.
+Spread placement groups can span multiple Availability Zones.
-* **Partition** - Same or Different AZ, Different Rack (or Partition), Distributed Applications like Hadoop, Cassandra, Kafka etc, Upto 7 Partition per AZ
+* **Partition** - EC2 creates partitions by dividing each group into logical segments.
+Each partition has its own set of racks, network and power source to help isolate the impact of a hardware failure.
+Same or Different AZ, Different Rack (or Partition), Distributed Applications like Hadoop, Cassandra, Kafka etc
 #### AMI (Amazon Machine Image)

 * Customized image of an EC2 instance, having built-in OS, softwares, configurations, etc.